Mike Tyson says Hulu stole his story in upcoming series

 (KRON) — “MIKE” is an upcoming series on Hulu centered around the life of former heavyweight champion and boxing legend Mike Tyson.
 It is set to premiere on Aug.
 25.

-However, Tyson says he did not approve the steaming service releasing a series about his hall of fame boxing career.
-He said on Saturday Hulu “stole his story” and refuted producers’ claims that Tyson authorized this show.
+However, Tyson says he did not approve the streaming service’s release of a series about his Hall of Fame boxing career.
+He said on Saturday that Hulu “stole his story” and refuted producers’ claims that Tyson authorized this show.

 “Hulu stole my story,” Tyson tweeted to his 5.8 million followers.
 “They’re Goliath and I’m David.
 Heads will roll for this.”